Exercises & Tips to Reduce Belly Post a C-Section

 When we talk about the pregnancy phase, every mother will agree that waiting for her little one to arrive in this world, and after that, the motherhood is a most beautiful and fulfilling phase.
 But after delivery, most new mothers try to get back to their pre-pregnancy shape.
 They are ready to try everything to be the way they were before the pregnancy.
 However, after a C-section, the body needs time to heal first and forcing the body to lose those extra kilos can be harmful and may cause unnecessary complications.
 In this article, we’ll give you some effective and safe ways to reduce your tummy after a C-section delivery.

 Video: How to Reduce Tummy Fat After C-section Delivery (Easy Exercises & Tips)

 How Long Should You Wait to Start Exercising and Why?

-Doctors advise moms who have had a C-section to wait for 6-8 weeks before starting exercises to reduce belly fat.
-Not waiting for your body to recover fully can have disastrous consequences on your health such as:
+Doctors advise waiting for 6-8 weeks before starting any exercises.
+Not waiting for your body to recover fully can have disastrous consequences such as:

 - Heavy postpartum bleeding

 So, get a first-hand opinion from your doctor before hitting the gym again.

 Tips for Reducing Belly Fat After a C-section